Market

 respect of certain financial assets where it is not probable that the economic benefits associated with the

-transaction will flow to the entity and amount of revenue cannot be measured reliably, in such cases interest
+transaction will flow to the entity and amount of revenue cannot be measured reliably, in such cases

-income is not recognised.
+interest income is not recognized.

 1.9 Dividend Income